Quick Details

 -

-ASA 103 is the American Sailing coastal cruising course for sailors who have already taken ASA 103 and are interested in increasing their coastal cruising skills.
-It is a required course for earning an International Proficiency Certificate (IPC).
-Charter companies around the world recognize and often require an IPC for their bareboat charters.
+ASA 103 is the American Sailing coastal cruising course for sailors who have already taken ASA 101 and are interested in increasing their coastal cruising skills.

 In ASA 103 students learn to skipper a sloop-rigged, auxiliary powered 33 foot keelboat by day (in moderate winds and sea conditions).
 This course covers cruising sailboat terminology, basic boat systems, auxiliary engine operation, docking procedures, intermediate sail trim, navigation rules, basic coastal navigation, anchoring, weather, safety and seamanship.